-- You should play the grace note somewhat softer than the note that follows it. - A grace note is usually played from above the following note, but occasionally you can play one from below. - Grace notes are harder to insert into fast passages; they end up sounding like eighthnote triplets amid fast eighth-notes.
+- You should play the grace note somewhat softer than the note that follows it. - A grace note is usually played from above the following note, but occasionally you can play one from below. - Grace notes are harder to insert into fast passages; they end up sounding like eighth-note triplets amid fast eighth-notes.

-Wind players and vocalists can also play the grace note as a muted sound, such as half-valved, half-keyed, or half-voiced.
-For details on these and other techniques, see Special Effects in Vol. 2 of The Art of Improvisation.
+Wind players and vocalists can also perform the grace note as a muted sound, such as half-valved, half-keyed, or half-voiced.
+For details on these and other techniques, see Chapter 4C: Special Effects.